beccacauthorn/beccacauthorn.github.io/aboutme.md

 - Utilizing data science to solve pressing social challenges
 - Learning about new technologies and how they can make life easier for people
 - Working with data and analysis in Python
-- Creating data visualizations and dashboards
+- Data wrangling and creating data visualizations and dashboards
-- Travel
+- Traveling
+- Cozying up with a good mystery novel and a cup of tea
 - Learning new languages
+- Playing board games
+- Baking (especially bread!)